Information for members

 Keys and Electronic Fob

-If you report to the Porter’s Lodge on arrival you will be issued with three keys and an electronic fob; one is your room key (where a room has been allocated), one gives access to the Senior Common Room and the other opens the vehicle gate, pedestrian gate and stairways.
+If you report to the Porter’s Lodge on arrival you will be issued with three keys and an electronic fob; one is your room key (where a room has been allocated), one gives access to the Senior Common Room and the other opens the vehicle gate, pedestrian gate and stairways (this is especially helpful when the College is closed over the Christmas and Easter periods).

 The electronic fob key gives access to the main building between 9pm and 7am.
 It also gives access to the library areas.

 The College is not staffed during the Christmas closure period.
-Access to the College is still permitted during these periods.
+Access to the College is still permitted during these periods using your keys and fob.

 SCR Meal Arrangements